 Maya is an experienced environmental scientist and sustainability consultant.
 Maya holds a BSc in Environmental Science and Policy from UC Davis, a MSc from Columbia University in Sustainability Management, and is currently pursuing a Phd at Cornell University.
 Maya works with Agritecture on our Middle East projects, producing sustainability content and advising on strategy for the Agritecture team and its clients.

 Briana is a digital media strategist.
+She advises clients on branding and marketing strategy.
 She manages Agritecture's online presence and works to create strategic partnerships that will help Agritecture to raise awareness and educate users on the importance of urban agriculture for developing smart cities.
 She received her education from Dickinson College where she performed research on sustainable development in Latin America and the Caribbean, as well as the adverse effects of climate change on vulnerable populations.